-UNO All Wild is a hand shedding card game for 2 – 10 players.
-Mattel has truly gone wild with this creation.
-There are no colors or numbers.
+Uno All Wilds a hand shedding card game for 2 – 10 players.
+Mattel has truly gone wild with wild rules.
+Unlike normal uno are no colors or numbers.
 Every card is WILD, so players will be able to play a card on their turn every single time.
 A large portion of the deck is made up of your standard WILD card, and the rest of the deck contains WILD action cards.
 All of the classic take that actions are there along with some new ones!
 As always, the first player to get rid of all their cards wins the round.
-Don’t forget to say UNO!
+Don’t forget to say UNO while having fun playing!

 The UNO All Wild deck consists of 112 cards.
-Along with the standard Wild card which makes up most of the deck, there are also seven action cards.
+Along with the normal Wild cards which makes up most of the deck, there are also seven action cards.

-The Reverse card changes the direction of play.
+The Wild Reverse card changes the direction of play.

-The Skip card skips over the next player.
+The Wild Skip card skips over the next player.
 They lose their turn!

 The Draw Four forces the next player to take four cards from the draw pile and lose their turn.